oVirt/ovirt-ansible-infra/roles/oVirt.permissions/README.md

 oVirt Permissions
 =================

-The `ovirt.permissions` role is used to set up oVirt permissions.
+The `oVirt.permissions` role is used to set up oVirt permissions.

 Requirements
 ------------